Elaine Thompson-Herah: 2022: World Bronze medal and Double Commonwealth champion

-2023-present: World Silver medal and injury issues
+2023–2025: World Silver medal and injury issues

 In 2023, Thompson-Herah had an injury-disrupted start to the season, which culminated in her finishing fifth in the 100 m at the Jamaican Championships in 11.06 s, missing out on individual qualification for the 2023 World Athletics Championships in Budapest.
 She did compete in the heats of the 4 × 100 m relay in Budapest, winning a silver medal as Jamaica went onto place second in the final.

 In the latter half of the season, Thompson-Herah's form improved as she finished third over 100 m at the Zürich Diamond League on 31 August in 11.00 s.
 On 4 September, she ran her first sub-11-second clocking of the season, running 10.92 s to take the win at the Galà dei Castelli meet in Bellinzona.
 She won again at the Brussels Diamond League on 8 September, running 10.84 s over 100 m.
 At the Diamond League Final on 16 September, Thompson-Herah finished third over 100 m, in a season's best of 10.79 s.

 The following year, Thompson-Herah suffered an Achilles injury at the New York City Grand Prix on 9 June and had to be carried off the track.
 She announced she would miss the 2024 Summer Olympics as a result.

+Consequently, she took the 2025 season to nurse, rest and recover.